yodeng/conda-local/README.md

 ```
 $ conda local --help
-usage: conda-local [-h] [-v] {install,create,update,remove,search,cache,list} ...
+usage: conda-local [-h] [-v] command ...

 positional arguments:
-  {install,create,update,remove,search,cache,list}
+  command
     install      Installs a list of packages into a specified conda environment from local conda repodata.
     create       Create a new conda environment from a list of specified packages.
     update       Update a list of packages into a specified conda environment from local conda repodata.
     remove       Remove a list of packages from a specified conda environment.
     search       Search for packages from local conda repo and display associated information.
     cache        Cache local conda repodata.
     list         List all available (cached) local conda repodata.

 optional arguments:
   -h, --help     Show this help message and exit.
   -v, --version  show program's version number and exit
 ```

 ### Cache list